 - During registration, three active player/deck pairs are registered.
-These choices do not become public until the match begins.
-Registration must be completed by 3pm EST on Saturdays.
+These choices do not become public until 2 hours before the match begins.
+Registration must be completed by 10am EST on Saturdays.

 - If a player is registered as active, they must play the deck they are registered with.

 - When a deck is chosen, the active player registered with that deck should play the set.
 If they are unavailable, a substitute player from the team who was not registered for that week’s match may fill in for them using the same deck.

 - There is no maximum or minimum amount of matches a player can be registered for.
 A team can field any combination it chooses – always the same 3 members, an even rotation, occasional substitutes, etc.

 - Decklists become public 2 hours before the assigned match time.

 - Teams may join their assigned voice channel to communicate.
 All team members may be present in the channel, but communication with people outside the team during the match is prohibited.
 Judges may be present in team comms to ensure that no foul play occurs.

 - As this is a team event, players are allowed and encouraged to confer with their teammates (both active and reserve) during their weekly matches.
 However, the player who is registered to play the set must physically play the set.